All Episodes

 Nobody had heard of this guy.

-Most most people don't know who he is.
+Most people don't know who he is.

-Uh so he's supposed to be next in line for the throne.
+So he's supposed to be next in line for the throne.

-In other words, he's still on course to be Speaker Dale.
+In other words, he's still on course to be Speaker, Dale.

 Well, I hope they do eliminate him.